lucasluc4/lucasluc4/README.md

 ### Hi, I'm Lucas Maia 👋 :bowtie:

 First of all, welcome to my Github page.
+My pronouns are He/Him.

 <samp>